 The Bonds, when issued, will constitute valid and legally binding obligations of the District and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District, as further described herein.
+The Bonds are obligations solely of the District and are not obligations of the State of Texas, Montgomery County, the City of Houston or any entity other than the District.

-The Bonds are offered when, as and if issued by the District, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Schwartz, Page & Harding, L.L.P., Houston, Texas, Bond Counsel and McCall, Parkhurst & Horton L.L.P., Dallas, Texas, Special Tax Counsel.
-Certain legal matters will be passed on for the Underwriter by McCall, Parkhurst & Horton L.L.P., Houston, Texas, as Underwriter's Counsel.
-Delivery of the Bonds in book-entry form through DTC is expected on or about July 11, 2019.
+The Bonds are offered when, as and if issued by the District, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Schwartz, Page & Harding, L.L.P., Bond Counsel, Houston, Texas.
+Delivery of the Bonds in book-entry form through DTC is expected on or about November 27, 2019

-(a) Bonds maturing on or after April 1, 2025, are subject to redemption at the option of the District prior to their maturity dates in whole, or from time to time, in part, on April 1, 2024, or on any date thereafter, at a price of par plus unpaid accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Term Bonds are also subject to mandatory sinking fund redemption as more fully described herein.
-See "THE BONDS-Redemption Provisions."
+(a)The Bonds maturing on or after April 1, 2025 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on April 1, 2024, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest thereon to the date fixed for redemption.
+The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein See "THE BONDS-Redemption Provisions."